 - Public Service Research & Pedagogy

 As a result, the Office of Public Service has a broad range of collaboration between the Law School, the University, and the community at large.
 OPS offers students, faculty, and alumni a wide range of opportunities to perform pro bono and community service and contribute to public policy issues centered around access to justice.
 Currently, the Law School's Office of Public Service coordinates a number of institutional initiatives that demonstrate its commitment to serving the poor and underprivileged.
 The Marquette Volunteer Legal Clinic provides free legal services to members of the Milwaukee community.
 The Coalition for Access to Legal Resources convenes Milwaukee's non-profit legal community.
 The Marquette Legal Initiative for Nonprofit Corporations provides free legal services to Wisconsin 501(c)(3)s.
 The Howard and Phyllis Eisenberg Loan Repayment Assistance Program assists graduates who choose to work in low-paying public interest jobs with their student loan payments.
 Proceeds from an annual auction and the Legal Eagle Gift Shop assist students who choose to accept summer internships in the public interest.
-OPS also has a number of partnerships, including with the Milwaukee Justice Center where students provide assistance to pro se litigants at the family law help desk, and with Children's Hospital of Wisconsin's Downtown Health Center where students partner with pro bono attorneys to provide legal advice to low income pediatric patients.
+OPS also has a number of partnerships, including with the Milwaukee Justice Center where students provide assistance to pro se litigants at the family law help desk, and the Domestic Violence "Lawyer for the Day" project where students aid volunteer attorneys in neccessary preparations for domestic violence injunction hearings.